Rajpratik71/linux-manPages/pgmtofs.md

        pgmtofs [pgmfile]

 DESCRIPTION
        Reads a portable graymap as input.
-Produces Usenix FaceSaver(tm) for‐ mat as output.
+Produces Usenix FaceSaver(tm) format as output.

        FaceSaver is a registered trademark of Metron Computerware Ltd. of Oakland, CA.

 SEE ALSO
        fstopgm(1), pgm(5)